joeduffy/pulumi-aws-sagemaker-huggingface-llm/README.md

-# Deploy Hugging Face LLM to AWS SageMaker using Pulumi
+# Hugging Face LLM on AWS SageMaker using Pulumi

 This repo contains a simple `HuggingFaceLlm` component, defined in Python using Pulumi, which configures and deploys the necessary machinery to run a Hugging Face LLM model to Amazon SageMaker.
 It uses the Hugging Face